RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

       2. Given the output (score/rating), it should be possible to easily and uniquely identify the input parameters(s), and the contribution of the input parameters(s) values to the output.
       3. A non-technical person should be able to understand it
 3. **Independent**
-      1. Prefereably uses Public information
+      1. Preferably uses Public information
       2. Not dependent on a specific Tool or Vendor or the data from it
          1. Many CTI vendors provide aggregated curated CTI